Cheat Days & Cheat Meals: Are They Good for Weight Loss?

 Our tip: Keep a food diary

 Are you craving ice cream?
 Then treat yourself!
 Every healthy nutrition plan should leave some room for your favorite foods.
-With the food tracking app from Runtastic, you can simply plan your small indulgences: enter tonight’s ice cream in your food diary first thing in the morning.
+With food tracking, you can simply plan your small indulgences: enter tonight’s ice cream in your food diary first thing in the morning.
 That way you know how many calories you have to spare during the day without exceeding your goal.
 The secret is everything in moderation.